STEVEN DOYLE: This is who I am

 I’m the proud husband of the most successful digital content producer in North Carolina, the father of four and the grandfather of four.
 I live on a small farm with two dogs, two cats and four horses.
 A guinea pig and a rabbit have passed.

-I grew up Baptist but practice Presbyterian.
+I grew up Baptist but practice under a less-denominational structure.
 I read the Bible and pray.
 I’m a Southerner who grew from the roots of ignorance to bloom into a flower of understanding.

 I was raised on a dairy and tobacco farm and discerned early that my family’s legacy was not my calling.
 My dad worked two jobs all my life and at nearly 90 is hired to mow a handful of yards each week.
 He and my mother have been married for nearly 69 years.
 I have two brothers who are both in charge of their own enterprises.